EricMFink/PRcasebook/_pages/Part1.md

 <div markdown="block" class="case-summary">

- Jesus Torres was charged with armed robbery.
+_Summary:_ Jesus Torres was charged with armed robbery.
 Anna Rodriguez identified Torres when the police showed her a photo array and again when Torres’s attorney, Thomas Keefe, showed her a photo array.
 In her trial testimony, Rodriguez stated that she did not identify Torres the “second time” the police showed her a photo array.
 Keefe realized that she was referring to the photo array he showed her, and informed the court that she had identified Torres.
 Torres was convicted, and filed a habeas petition, alleging ineffective assistance of counsel for failure to provide zealous representation.
 The court denied the petition, holding that Keefe’s duty to correct false testimony did not conflict with his duty to provide zealous representation.

 </div>